Biometria-se/grizzly-lsp/client/vscode/README.md

 python -m pip install grizzly-loadtester-ls
 ```

-And make sure it's in your in a directory that is part of your `PATH` environment variable.
+And make sure it's in a directory that is part of your `PATH` environment variable.